 Games where babies are able to copy you are really lovely because they start mimicking at a very, very early age.
 So it’s really nice to tune in and have that real face-to-face experience where you do something and your baby copies you and then you do it again.

-When your baby starts to babble it will be very natural for you to copy the lovely noises he makes.
-So if he shrieks and or goes ‘Dadada’ you can, and probably will, instinctively copy him and this helps him to begin to learn language.
+When your baby starts to babble it will be very natural for you to copy the lovely noises they make.
+So if your little one shrieks and/or goes ‘Dadada’ you can, and probably will, instinctively copy them and this will help them to begin to learn language.
 This is another example of early communication where babies learn to take turns and have a ‘conversation’.

 Games to play

-With a newborn baby, cradle him so you are looking face to face.
-If you stick your tongue out you will see him copy.
-Even a baby that has recently been born is able to imitate and will slowly poke his tongue out back to you.
+With a newborn baby, cradle them so you are looking face to face.
+If you stick your tongue out you will see them copy.
+Even a baby that has recently been born is able to imitate and will slowly poke their tongue out back to you.

-As your baby gets a bit older he will copy your smile, blow raspberries and even clap as his gross motor skills improve.
-He will get a real kick out of your response and this will encourage him to keep trying.
+As your baby gets a bit older they will copy your smile, blow raspberries and even clap as their gross motor skills improve.
+They will get a real kick out of your response and this will encourage them to keep trying.

-The first time he encounters a new game, toy or activity it will help if you can lead by example.
+The first time your baby encounters a new game, toy or activity it will help if you can lead by example.
 So, if you would like your baby to pop bubbles, first get your partner to blow some bubbles.
 Then you can pop the bubbles saying, ‘Pop, pop, pop!’ each time you pop one, so your baby gets the idea.
-You will be amazed how quickly he will pick up new games and skills when you lead by example.
+You will be amazed how quickly they will pick up new games and skills when you lead by example.